tormath1/sysext-tutorial/hands-on-1/README_Flatcar.md

 ## Wrapping up the hands on

-If you are attending KubeCon London, you can exit the Virtual Machine by shutting it down:
+You can exit the Virtual Machine by shutting it down:

 ```
 core@flatcar ~ $ sudo poweroff